-The residence of the Vice President of the United States is important as it gives them a permanent base in Washington DC.
+The residence of the United States Vice President is important as it gives them a permanent base in Washington DC.
 It wouldn’t be practical for them to live out of state, and paid accommodation would be a massive expense for the taxpayer.

-While the 2.5 miles does provide some distance between work at the White House and the family residence, some may feel the distance is too great when their is urgent business to deal with.
+While the 2.5 miles does provide some distance between work at the White House and the family residence, some may feel the distance is too great when there is urgent business to deal with.

 How Long Has This Been the Official Residence?

-Previously, it was home to the Chief of Naval Operation (CNO) for several decades.
+Previously, it was home to the Chief of Naval Operations (CNO) for several decades.
 The CNO took it over in 1923, and the tradition continued until Congress’ reassigned its use.

 Gerald Ford was vice president but soon took over the presidency following President Nixons’ resignation.
 His VP, Nelson Rockefeller, already had a home in DC, so he didn’t use the home full time.
-So, Walter Mondale was the first to move in on a full-time basis.
+So, Walter Mondale was the first VP to move in full-time.

 Calvin Coolidge lived in a hotel before becoming president and was one of the first to advocate for a private residence in the city.
 He believed a “settled habitation” was a must “irrespective of the financial ability of its temporary occupant.”

 Ongoing Changes and Upgrades to the Property

 It makes sense that succeeding vice presidents would take the time to adapt the house and land to better suit their needs.

 Al Gore’s renovations were more practical, with a refit of the plumbing, electrical, and ventilation systems.
 Worryingly, it was only at this point that a vice president paid for asbestos removal.

 Kamala Harris and the Residence

 One of the most significant is the white mezuzah on the doorway to the front entrance.
-This is a symbol of the sanctity of a Jewish home, and it is the first time that an executive home in the United States has housed one.
+This symbolizes the sanctity of a Jewish home, and it is the first time that an executive home in the United States has had one.

 Is There a Bunker at Number One Observatory Circle?

 It’s not beyond the realms of possibility that President Biden mistakenly told the truth and the government was prompted to adapt the home for improved safety after the 9/11 terrorist attacks.

 What Is Blair House?

-One reason that there is confusion over the location of the VP’s residence is that Blair House exists.
+One reason there is confusion over the location of the VP’s residence is that Blair House exists.
 This property is on Pennsylvania Avenue, not far from the White House, and much closer to the President than Number One Observatory Circle.

-Number One Observatory Circle may be a lesser-known abode in some respects, but it is still an important address.
+In some respects, number One Observatory Circle may be a lesser-known abode, but it is still an important address.
 Its significance as a base for the VP has grown since the 1970s, and it will be interesting to observe it evolve in future years.